 Series: Beast Machines

-Thanks to Goktimus Prime for loaning me Supreme Cheetor for the purpose of this review.
+Thanks to Goktimus Prime for loaning me Geckobot, making this review possible.

 TRANSFORMATION TO ROBOT MODE